*New 2019 Hyundai Elantra available from $21,490

 Hyundai’s latest update for the Elantra small sedan sees the range swell from five to seven variants, with new models at both the bottom and the top.
 However, its cheapest manual transmission-equipped model still misses out on basic driver safety aids like AEB.

-The latest version of the Elantra was launched in 2016, and it competes against the likes of the Mazda 3 sedan, the Kia Cerato sedan, as well as the booted versions the Toyota Corolla and Holden Astra.
+The latest version of the five-seat, four-door Elantra was launched in 2016, and it competes against the likes of the Mazda 3 sedan, the Kia Cerato sedan, as well as the booted versions the Toyota Corolla and Holden Astra.

 The new, budget-friendly Elantra Go starts at $21,490 (plus ORCs) in manual form, and slots in beneath the previous $21,950 Elantra Active entry point, while the turbocharged Elantra Sport and Sport Premium replace the outgoing single-grade Elantra SR flagship.